freeCodeCamp/guide/src/pages/javascript/prototypes/index.md

 - Prototype of objects created with `new Object()` or `{}` syntax is `Object.prototype`.
 - Prototype of arrays created with `new Array()` or `[]` syntax is `Array.prototype`.
-- And so on with other built-in objects such as `Date` and `Regexp`.
+- And so on with other built-in objects such as `Date` and `RegExp`.

 `Object.prototype` is inherited by all objects and it has no prototype (its prototype is `null`).